 - On the Home page, select the ID button.
-The button turns green and the LAN status indicator on the front panel of the instrument blinks.
-On instruments with a front-panel interface, the System Communications menu also opens and the LXI LAN indicator on the LAN tab blinks. - 2.
+The button turns green and the LAN status indicator on the instrument blinks.
+On instruments with a front panel interface, the System Communications menu also opens and the LXI LAN indicator on the LAN tab blinks. - 2.
 Select the ID button again to return the button to its original color and return the LAN status indicators to steady on.